Eriksen in stable condition, Euro 2020 match resumes

 “Christian Eriksen is awake and is undergoing further examinations at Rigshospitalet,” the Danish federation wrote on Twitter.

+Danish soccer federation director Peter Moeller said Eriksen got a “heart massage” while being treated on the field.

+“He fell over and got help and heart massage on the field," Moeller told Danish public broadcaster DR. "He was fortunately awake when he left stadium.”

 The Euro 2020 match between Denmark and Finland had been halted in the 43rd minute with the score 0-0.
-It resumed at 8:30 p.m. local time.
+It resumed at 8:30 p.m. local time and Finland eventually won 1-0.

 UEFA said both teams had held an emergency meeting before deciding to continue playing.
 The players came back out onto the field to a huge ovation as they started warming up for a second time.